How to Grow Beefsteak Tomato: Care Guide.

 Beefsteak tomatoes thrive in warm climates with plenty of sun.
 USDA zones 3–11 can grow them, but they perform best in zones 5–9 with good soil and proper care.

-3. When should I plant beefsteak tomatoes?
+3. When should I plant a beefsteak tomato?

 Start seeds indoors 6–8 weeks before your last spring frost.
 Transplant seedlings outdoors when the soil is warm and all frost risk has passed.